Close

 Research

-My primary research interest is in understanding patients’ experiences of health, illness and health care, and in exploring ways in which this knowledge can be applied to strengthen health care provision.
+My primary research interest is in understanding patients’ experiences of health, illness and health care within their social context, and in applying this knowledge to strengthen health care provision.
+My research is informed by social theory and draws on qualitative and mixed methods.

 Recent projects include:

-• Situational analysis to strengthen the management of diabetes and hypertension continuum of care in humanitarian crises, in collaboration with academic partners at the American University of Beirut (Lebanon) and Hawler Medical University (Iraqi Kurdistan Region), and Partnering for Change.
+- Situational analysis to strengthen the management of diabetes and hypertension continuum of care in humanitarian crises, in collaboration with partners at American University of Beirut (Lebanon), Hawler Medical University (Iraqi Kurdistan Region) and Partnering for Change

-• Implementation research with the MeSH Consortium examined feasibility and acceptability of HIV recent infection testing in Zimbabwe and Kenya.
+- Implementation research with MeSH Consortium examining feasibility and acceptability of HIV recent infection testing in Zimbabwe and Kenya.

 My PhD research, conducted in collaboration with FECONACO Indigenous Federation, explored intersecting perspectives on young children’s health and well-being in Achuar indigenous communities in the mid Corrientes River region of the Peruvian Amazon, with a focus on family and health care provider framings of food practices.
-It was funded jointly by the UK ESRC/MRC through an ‘Interdisciplinary’ Studentship, and won the 2015-16 LSHTM Jerry Morris Prize for outstanding research.
+My thesis was awarded the 2015-16 LSHTM Jerry Morris Prize for outstanding research.

 I completed my PhD part-time following maternity leave, then took a career break to look after my young family.
 I returned to research at LSHTM in October 2018 with a MARCH Centre Career Re-Entry Fellowship.